mdrafiqulrabin/fork-invariant-validation/README.md

+# [ This repository has been forked from https://doi.org/10.5281/zenodo.2574189 ]

-# Invariant validation: data and code
+## Invariant validation: data and code
 This repository contains a rudimentary replication package for our paper "Are My Invariants Valid?
 A Learning Approach".
 In the interest of open science, we anonymously release our (processed) data, code and some output logs; this document describes how to use these.